Military colours, standards and guidons: Cambodia

-In Cambodia, the Colours of the Military and other uniformed institutions follow British, US, and French practice.
+In Cambodia, the colours of the Royal Cambodian Armed Forces (RCAF) and other uniformed institutions follow British, US, and French practice.

-Until 2022, what was essentially a large version of the Flag of Cambodia with the unit name below in white in the bottom blue stripe was used as the King's Colour of RCAF formations before being reassigned as the National Colour for parades and ceremonies.
-In 2023, a new Chinese-derived design but also harking to the days of the old kingdoms on Cambodian territories, debuted - it's a unified design with the insignia of the unit or formation at the center and the unit name in Khmer below but with the colors differing per service:
+Until 2022, what was essentially a large version of the flag of Cambodia with the unit name below in white in the bottom blue stripe was used as the King's colour of RCAF formations before being reassigned as the national colour for parades and ceremonies.
+In 2023, a new Chinese-derived design but also harking to the days of the old kingdoms on Cambodian territories, debuted – it is a unified design with the insignia of the unit or formation at the center and the unit name in Khmer below but with the colors differing per service: